na-na-hi/renget/archive/tmd2many_abilities.md

 Poison Point | When the User is hit by a Physical Move with a roll of or below 6, the Opponent is Poisoned.
 Power Construct | -
 Power of Alchemy | The User copies an Ally's Ability after they faint, replacing Power of Alchemy.
-Power Spot | The User increases the damage of all Allies' Moves by 3.
+Power Spot | The User may inspire 3 Allies to increase damage of Moves by 3.
 Prankster | The User's Status Moves have their AP decreased by 1.
 **Pressure** | The User exerts their Pressure, increasing Opponents' actions' AP cost by 1 if possible.
 Primordial Sea | The User may summon Heavy Rain once per battle.